8:00 am Holy Eucharist Rite I

-The services of this congregation, like all Episcopal congregations, and other liturgical churches, follows a simple pattern laid out in The Book of Common Prayer.
-This Prayer Book, now more than 500 years old, has been revised many times, but it connects us with the prayer of our past and the prayer of most of the world’s Christians.
+The services of this congregation follows a simple pattern laid out in The Book of Common Prayer.
+This book is more 500 years old, but it still connects us with the prayers of our past and the prayers of Christians across the world.